 We can even see the effects of grains on our pets.
 Both cats and dogs are obligate carnivores, when fed their naturally evolved diet of meat, they thrive and live long, healthy lives.
 When fed dry food which usually has gluten as one of the first ingredients, if not the very first, and then has rice, or corn as the next, live short, painful lives with plenty of diseases that are analogous to what we see in ourselves, when we eat the SAD.

-Falsifying the Paleo Diet 6 Answers
+Scientific Paleo Books?
+6 Answers